-Royal College of Occupational Therapists is a charitable company limited by shares registered in England and Wales (company no. 01347374); the charity is registered in England and Wales (charity no. 275119) and in Scotland (charity no. SC039573).

-The charity is a public benefit entity and its operations including details of its registered office and principal activities are set out in the Trustees' Annual report.
+The British Association of Occupational Therapists is also the parent company of The Royal College of Occupational Therapists, which is a charity registered in England and Wales (charity no. 275119) and in Scotland (charity no. SC039573).
+The charity is a public benefit entity and its operations including details of its registered office and principal activities are set out in the Trustees' Annual Report.

-In the opinion of the Board, these financial statements comply with Financial Reporting Standard 102 (FRS 102).
+In the opinion of Council, these financial statements comply with Financial Reporting Standard 102 (FRS 102).